Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect in twisted MoTe$_2$: Mismatch between Streda and transport

 As pointed out in Ref.~\cite{xu_signatures_2025}, the transport data in high-quality tMoTe$_2$ also bears a remarkable resemblance to the lowest LL (LLL) transport data in GaAs intentionally doped with Al reported in Ref.~\cite{li_observation_2010}.
 In that sample a RIQH state is observed between two FQH plateaus $\nu_{\mathrm{mag}}=2/3$ and $\nu_{\mathrm{mag}}=3/5$.
 This is very similar to the RIQAH2 state that intervenes between the FQAH states at $\nu=-2/3$ and $-3/5$.

 The experiments \cite{li_observation_2010, xu_signatures_2025} are similar in another way; short-range disorder dominates both.
-For the Al doped GaAs \cite{li_observation_2010} much weaker LLL reentrant behavior is observed for a sample with reduced short-range Al alloy disorder, and no LLL reentrant behavior is seen in clean samples without Al. For TMD materials, while the flux-grown synthesis method has significantly improved the crystal quality by reducing atomic point defects \cite{disorder}, transport measurements in these high-quality samples still show $\mu \propto n^{-1/2}$ behavior for $n \gtrsim 10^{12}$ cm$^{-2}$, confirming that short-range defects remain the dominant scattering source~\cite{CDean_WSe2:2023,PKim:2023,Huang:2024}.
+For the Al doped GaAs \cite{li_observation_2010} much weaker LLL reentrant behavior is observed for a sample with reduced short-range Al alloy disorder, and no LLL reentrant behavior is seen in clean samples without Al. For transition metal dichalcogenide (TMD) materials, while the flux-grown synthesis method has significantly improved the crystal quality by reducing atomic point defects \cite{disorder}, transport measurements in these high-quality samples still show mobilities, $\mu$, that are proportional to $n^{-1/2}$ for $n \gtrsim 10^{12}$ cm$^{-2}$, confirming that short-range defects remain the dominant scattering source~\cite{CDean_WSe2:2023,PKim:2023,Huang:2024}.
 Given that the monolayer MoTe$_2$ sample in Ref.~\cite{xu_signatures_2025} exhibits a comparable mobility of $\mu \simeq 10^4$ cm$^2$/Vs, its disorder landscape is likely similar to other high-quality TMDs \cite{CDean_WSe2:2023,PKim:2023,Huang:2024}.
 Therefore, short-range disorder is expected to play a role in the emergence of the RIQAH2 state between $\nu = -2/3$ and $-3/5$, just as it does the analogous RIQH state in Ref.~\cite{li_observation_2010}.

 Given the similarities between these experiments, we review the theoretical explanation of the RIQH offered in Refs.~\cite{Fogler:1996, Koulakov:1996}.
 They proposed a quantum Hall bubble phase that involves a mixture of a fraction $p_B$ of quasiparticles, say holes, on top of a filled electron LL (i.e. IQH liquid)~\cite{particle_hole}.
 These quasiparticles then form a bubble CDW or WC pinned by disorder to minimize their Coulomb energy \cite{WC}.
 Crucially, the proportion of the CDW/WC phase is determined by the \textit{magnetic filling fraction}, $\nu_{\mathrm{mag}} = 1-p_B$, rather than the filling fraction per lattice unit cell.

-We now generalize this physics to include the presence of a background lattice.
-Suppose that we turn on a weak periodic potential, keeping the physics of the RIQH unaffected.
-To maintain a fixed magnetic filling $\nu_{\mathrm{mag}} = n h/eB$, the carrier density $n$ should change in proportion to the flux:
+See Fig.~\ref{fig:CDW}(a) for an illustration.